DJ Coublon: Early life and career

 Born on November 4, 1989, he began his interest in music at the age of 7.
-He is a graduate of Physics with Electronics from Veritas University in Abuja, Nigeria.
+He is a graduate of Physics with Electronics from Veritas University in Abuja, the federal capital territory of Nigeria.
 DJ Coublon began his music career in Onitsha, Anambra State, Southeastern Nigeria.
-In 2013 he moved to Lagos where he met other artists like Iyanya and Kiss Daniel.
+In 2013, he moved to Lagos State, southwest Nigeria where he met other artists like Iyanya and Kiss Daniel.
 He was signed onto Made Men Music Group between September 2014 to 2016.